 The Energy Center

 The Energy Center explores energy issues as related to building science, renewable energy, public policy and economic development with the most notable accomplishments including authorship of the North Carolina Energy Plan.
 Partnering with leaders in the state, The Energy Center maintains working relationships with the N.C.
 Fuel Cell Alliance (NCFCA); the Renewable Energy for Economic Development (REED) Alliance; the University of North Carolina A & T University Center for Energy Research Technology (CERT); and the North Carolina State University Solar Center.
 The Energy Center also sponsored the first "Zero Energy Home" in North Carolina, by contributing program coordination and technical support for the innovative and affordable passive solar Habitat for Humanity House in Hickory, N.C.

 The North Carolina Small Wind Initiative (SWI) is a collaborative research and demonstration project supported by Appalachian's Department of Technology, North Carolina State Energy Office, TVA and the U.S. Department of Energy.
 Growing out of several years of wind energy research, the SWI is assessing the performance of small wind technology in the region and is providing interested advice and information about small wind technology, wind resource assessment, potential energy production, and the economics of wind energy.

 The SWI is recognized nation-wide within the industry for Small Wind Research and Demonstration Site on Beech Mountain, testing state of the art turbine technology and demonstrating wind systems currently available on the American Marketplace.
 This facility features six small wind turbine systems suitable for residential, farm, or business applications and provides a truly unique hands on training experience with educational workshops and seminars.

-Director, Research Institute for Environment, Energy and Economics
+Interim Director, Research Institute for Environment, Energy and Economics

 401 Academy Street